Effects of spatially localised pressure gradient histories on recovery of turbulent boundary layers: Matched- comparison of recovering TBLs with varying PGH

-At $Re_\tau \approx 5500$, the local PG has fully diminished, with both $\frac{dC_p}{dx}\delta_0$ and $\beta$ recovering to values nominally zero.
+At $Re_\tau \approx 5500$, the local PG has fully diminished, with $\beta$ having relaxed to values nominally zero.
 The weak PGH case collapses well with the ZPG data, whereas the stronger PGH cases continue to exhibit enhanced wake strength, most pronounced in the strongest case.
-This is also reflected in the numerical values of $\mathit{\Pi}$ in Table~\ref{Table:1}, which remain elevated for the mild and strong cases but return towards the canonical ZPG value for the weak case.
-The shape factor $H$ (see Table~\ref{Table:1}), which increases under APG, returns much earlier -- at the fourth downstream location -- to its typical ZPG range of 1.3 to 1.4, consistent with \citet{Schlichting2018}, once $\frac{\mathrm{d}C_p}{\mathrm{d}x}\delta_0$ vanishes.
-These results suggest that while $H$ primarily reflects the influence of local PG, $\mathit{\Pi}$ retains a stronger imprint of PGH.
-It is evident that the flow preserves memory of its upstream history, not only after $\frac{\mathrm{d}C_p}{\mathrm{d}x}\delta_0$ returns to zero, but, remarkably, even once $\beta$ returns to zero.
-Nevertheless, the gradual convergence of mean flow properties towards those of a canonical ZPG TBL indicates the existence of a recovery mechanism from PGH effects.
+This is also reflected in the numerical values of $\mathit{\Pi}$ in table \ref{Table:2}, which remain elevated for the mild and strong cases but recover towards the canonical ZPG value for the weak case.
+It is worth noting that the weak PGH case corresponds to $\upDelta\beta \approx 0$, and consequently exhibits a good collapse with the ZPG reference.
+By contrast, the mild and strong PGH cases retain non-zero $\upDelta\beta$, and accordingly display a persistent deviation in $\mathit{\Pi}$ from the canonical values.
+This demonstrates the ability of $\upDelta\beta$ to capture the cumulative effect of PGH on the mean flow.
+Additionally, we observed that the shape factor $H$ (see table \ref{Table:2}), which increases under APG, recovers much earlier -- at the fourth downstream location -- to its typical ZPG range of 1.3 to 1.4, consistent with \citet{Schlichting2018}, once $\mathrm{d}C_p/\mathrm{d}x$ has relaxed.
+These observation suggest that while $H$ primarily reflects the influence of local $\mathrm{d}C_p/\mathrm{d}x$, $\mathit{\Pi}$ retains a stronger imprint of PGH which is captured by $\upDelta\beta$.
+It is evident that the flow preserves memory of its upstream history, even once $\beta$ has relaxed.
+Nevertheless, the gradual convergence of mean flow properties towards those of a canonical ZPG TBL indicates the existence of a recovery process from PGH effects.